 In July 2013 she was invited by Paolo Fazioli to Sacile (Italy) to the renowned Fazioli Piano Factory and Concert Hall.
 In 2013 she received a prestigious Fulbright Scholarship to pursue postgraduate studies in University of California, Los Angeles (UCLA) with Professor Inna Faliks, where she received her second Masters Degree and served as a Teaching Associate.
 With the collaboration of the Neuroscience Department she pursued music therapy practices as well.

 In October 2013 she performed for János Áder, the President of Hungary, in a Hungarian National Day Ceremony held in Woodside Priory Theater, Portola Valley (San Francisco).

 In September 2014 she was invited to perform live at the National Radio in Budapest, which was then broadcast by the National Television in Budapest.
-Since 2015 she lives in Germany where she directs her own music school.
+Currently she lives in the United States as a teacher and a performer.

 Niagara Falls, ON (Canada)

 June 7th - 9 PM

 Tünde Krasznai Fulbright Award

 Dr. Zsolt Németh, head of the Hungarian Parliament, Foreign Relations with Pianist Tünde Krasznai in Sarasota